MJanasch/ThermoCup/README.md

 ##### Input data:
-'Model/Cupriavidus_Core_XII_PHB.xlsx' - excel file containing the model structure (Supplementary file S1 in the article)
+'Model/Cupriavidus_Core_XII_PHB.xlsx' - excel file containing the model structure

-Optional:
-'Data/ThermoCup_All_Enumerated_EFMs.mat' - File containing all enumerated EFMs, for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For"), skips the EFMTool enumeration.

 ##### Output:

 Yield values for EFMs leading to either PHB and/or biomass production from the corresponding substrate, as well as the corresponding MDF values.
 The values for each substrate were saved as 'Data/ThermoCup_InputDataforScores_Frc.mat', 'ThermoCup_InputDataforScores_Suc.mat' and 'ThermoCup_InputDataforScores_For.mat', to be used for "2.
 Reaction Usage" and "3.
 Yield and MDF Scores"

+Recommended:
+Save all enumerated EFMs for all three substrates ("mnet_Frc", "mnet_Suc", "mnet_For"), in one file containing all enumerated EFMs 'ThermoCup_All_Enumerated_EFMs.mat' into the Data subfolder, to skip the EFMTool enumeration in future applications.

 ---